kelvinperrie/birds-go-twurp/README.md

 To do:

-* Fix the problem with sounds not looping properly (gap between end and start)
 * Make so sounds only load when requested to be played?
 * Check attributions & licenses are accurate
 * More birds, more presets